Interpreting - MA

 Students complete six core modules and a Dissertation or Research project of 15,000 words.
 The modules are:

 - The Interpreter's Skills and Tools

 - Interpreting Theories and Research for Interpreters

 - The Interpreter's Professional Environment and Work Placement

 - Public Service Interpreting (health or legal option)

 - Conference Interpreting module 2

-Career prospects for graduates are excellent, with many proceeding to work as in-house or freelance interpreters and typically finding positions in translation and interpreting agencies; international, European and national organisations and bodies; Local Authorities, Hospitals, The Police, Immigration Services and Refugee and Asylum organisations.
-Chartered Institute of Linguists.
-Students who pass the PSI module with 60% automatically get accreditation for the DPSI, interpreting and sight translation tasks.
+Career prospects for graduates are excellent, with many proceeding to work as in-house or freelance interpreters and typically finding positions in translation and interpreting agencies; international, European and national organisations and bodies; local authorities, hospitals, the police, immigration services and refugee and asylum organisations.

 All students will benefit from our move to one campus, which will allow us to develop state-of-the-art facilities, flexible teaching areas and stunning social spaces.